"Why is the doctor giving me a pee pill?" the bewildered snow boarding buff asked. "I told her I was out of breath."

 9. Anxiety treatments

 Anxiety treatments may sometimes be indicated for shortness of breath.
 When shortness of breath comes with a feeling of a lump in the throat and feeling like fainting, anxiety may be the underlying cause.
 Feeling like you can't breathe of course makes the anxiety worse, and a negative cycle of worse and worse symptoms can follow.
 But treat the anxiety and the shortness of breath goes away.
+Of course, shortness of breath caused by underlying conditions such as asthma can also lead to anxiety, in turn worsening the dyspnea.

 10. Steroid, intravenous antibiotic, and vitamin treatments for sepsis